 Problem: Damaged (or non-existent) DPC

-The above information should help to determine the root of your problem and decipher the level of work required to make your home fully damp-proof.
+The above information should help determine the root of your problem and decipher the work required to make your home fully damp-proof.
 If there is an underlying issue of damp in your property, just papering over the cracks (so to speak) won’t solve the problem.

-If you’re a property expert or DIY enthusiast, you might be confident enough to attempt a chemical injection DPC.
+If you’re a property expert or DIY enthusiast, you might be confident enough to attempt a chemical injection DPC yourself.
 But for a big job that requires a professional, contact Rated People.